danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.uploadTheme.html" name="account.uploadTheme">Upload theme: account.uploadTheme</a>

+* <a href="stories.sendStory.html" name="stories.sendStory">Uploads a Telegram Story: stories.sendStory</a>

+* <a href="contacts.getStatuses.html" name="contacts.getStatuses">Use this method to obtain the online statuses of all contacts with an accessible Telegram account: contacts.getStatuses</a>

 * <a href="messages.setGameScore.html" name="messages.setGameScore">Use this method to set the score of the specified user in a game sent as a normal message (bots only): messages.setGameScore</a>

 * <a href="messages.setInlineGameScore.html" name="messages.setInlineGameScore">Use this method to set the score of the specified user in a game sent as an inline message (bots only): messages.setInlineGameScore</a>

 * <a href="messages.acceptUrlAuth.html" name="messages.acceptUrlAuth">Use this to accept a Seamless Telegram Login authorization request, for more info click here »: messages.acceptUrlAuth</a>

-* <a href="messages.sendWebViewData.html" name="messages.sendWebViewData">Used by the user to relay data from an opened reply keyboard bot web app to the bot that owns it: messages.sendWebViewData</a>
+* <a href="messages.sendWebViewData.html" name="messages.sendWebViewData">Used by the user to relay data from an opened reply keyboard bot mini app to the bot that owns it: messages.sendWebViewData</a>

+* <a href="channels.toggleViewForumAsMessages.html" name="channels.toggleViewForumAsMessages">Users may also choose to display messages from all topics of a forum as if they were sent to a normal group, using a "View as messages" setting in the local client: this setting only affects the current account, and is synced to other logged in sessions using this method: channels.toggleViewForumAsMessages</a>

 * <a href="account.checkUsername.html" name="account.checkUsername">Validates a username and checks availability: account.checkUsername</a>